anindyamutsuddi4/fifth-assignment2/readme.md

 ### 6. Answer the following questions clearly:

-1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**? getElementById calls the specific should be unique  whoose name matches with searched one.It only works with one element. getElementByClass returns an array of the class whoose name matches with the searched one.

+ Many elements can contain class of same name but each id should be unique and can be declared only in one element

+QuerySelector returns only the first element of all the matching elements QueryselectorAll returns a noddelist consist of all the matching elements
 2. How do you **create and insert a new element into the DOM**?
 3. What is **Event Bubbling** and how does it work?
 4. What is **Event Delegation** in JavaScript?
 Why is it useful?